Site Thumbnail generation using nodeJS and Puppeteer

 Objective:

-This article addresses the need to create a thumbnail of a given website URL, in a backend context.
-To that end we'll be using nodeJS and puppeteer.
+Create a thumbnail of a given website URL, in a backend context.

 Implementation: